tungpatrick/food_recognition/README.md

 ### Step 1: Data Collection

 The first step for this project is to collect and clean the data.
 To start, I needed to know what types of Japanese food there were, so I went on a site that had 105 popular Japanese dishes and scraped all the names of the dishes there.
 The script can be found [here](scripts/create_jap_list.py).
-Running this script would create a .csv file of a list of 105 Japanese foods.
+Running this script would create a [.csv file](food_list/jap_list.csv) of a diverse list of 105 Japanese dishes.
+This list was scraped from a website that listed popular Japanese dishes.
 Yes, I do understand that there are definitely more than 105 unique Japanese dishes, but I had to start somewhere.
 Because I will be using an ImageGenerator from Keras so that I could use the `.flow_from_directory()` method to augment my images, I needed my `images` folder structure to look like this:
 ```
 images
 ├── train